SK-EID/smart-id-documentation/README.md

 ### 4.1.2.
 REST object references

 * Objects referenced by "pno/:country/:national-identity-number" are natural persons identified by their ETSI PNO-type identifier (i.e. PNOEE-12345 becomes pno/EE/12345)
-  * Please not that the country code here conforms to ISO 3166-1 alpha-2 code and as such **must me in upper case**.
+  * Please note that the country code here conforms to ISO 3166-1 alpha-2 code and as such **must be in upper case**.
 * Objects referenced by "document/:documentnumber" are particular documents (also known as user accounts) in the Smart-ID system.

 ### 4.1.3.
 HTTP status code usage